SyriusHentschel/Circle-Agency-Website/README.md

 ## Responsive Breakpoints

+- Extra Small Mobile: Up to 375px
-- Mobile: Up to 767px
+- Mobile: 376px to 767px
 - Tablet: 768px to 1023px
 - Desktop: 1024px and above

+Each breakpoint has specific optimizations for layout, typography, and interactive elements.

 ## JavaScript Functionality